rclone/rclone/MANUAL.md

 Allow server-side operations (e.g. copy) to work across different onedrive configs.

-This will only work if you are copying between two OneDrive *Personal* drives AND the files to copy are already shared between them.
+This will work if you are copying between two OneDrive *Personal* drives AND the files to copy are already shared between them.
+Additionally, it should also function for a user who has access permissions both between Onedrive for *business* and *SharePoint* under the *same tenant*, and between *SharePoint* and another *SharePoint* under the *same tenant*.
 In other cases, rclone will fall back to normal copy (which will be slightly slower).

 Properties: